AdobeDocs/workfront.en/help/workfront-fusion/scenarios/copy-modules-or-scenarios.md

 Consider the following when pasting modules into a different scenario.

   <!--
-  <li data-mc-conditions="QuicksilverOrClassic.Draft mode"> <p>If you paste the modules into another scenario, any fields that pull information from a module that you did not copy must be set to pull information from a module in the new scenario.</p> </li>
+  If you paste the modules into another scenario, any fields that pull information from a module that you did not copy must be set to pull information from a module in the new scenario.
   -->

-* If you paste the modules into another scenario, any fields that pull information from a module that you did not copy must be set to pull information from a module in the new scenario.
 * Any field values that pull information from another module that you did not copy can no longer access that information.
 You must set these fields to pull information from the new scenario.
 * If you paste the modules into a scenario owned by another team or organization, all connections must be updated to connections owned by the group or organization that owns the new scenario.